 1. Focus on what you can control not what you can’t.
 Virtually no one can predict with consistency where the financial markets are heading so don’t waste your time trying.
 Instead, get clear on your goals, develop a plan and stick with it.
 Are you saving for your first home or planning for an early retirement?
 Work out what money you’ll need, by when and develop a plan to get you there.
 Spend less than you earn and create a safety net for the unexpected (ideally 3 to 6 months of expenditure), so you have money to fall back on should you need it.

 2. Think longer-term.
-As tempting as it may be, don’t focus on the day to day fluctuations of the stock market.
+As tempting as it may be, don’t focus on the day to day fluctuations of the The global network of stock exchanges that lets investors buy and sell shares in publicly listed companies..
 Over the last 200 years, despite ups and downs, the stock market has been the best place for the longer-term investor to build their wealth.

 3. Do NOT trust your instincts.
 While this goes against much of what you’re taught – emotions are enemy number one.
 Rationally we may want to buy low and sell high, but our emotions may lead us to sell when markets tumble and buy when they rise.
 When fear and greed kick in we can end up doing exactly the wrong thing at the wrong time.

 4. Don’t let your cash stash get too big.
 Carrying cash for emergencies and shorter-term needs makes sense.
 However, cash can be a poor investment over the longer-term as inflation erodes away its purchasing power, particularly in low-interest rate environments.

 5. Keep an eye on your fees.
 Whatever investment product you chose, shop around for low fees.
 Remember: the higher the fees the higher your investment returns need to be to cover them.